naeruru/mimiuchi/README.md

 ## Special Thanks

+- [@fuwako](https://github.com/fuwako) who has done a ton of work in adding a lot of great features, updating parts of the UI, and many QOL improvements.
+- [@jeremio](https://github.com/jeremio) who has done a lot of work in standardizing and formatting the code, as well as working on some of the Transformers.js code.
+- [@gujimy](https://github.com/gujimy) for the bulk of the Chinese translations
+- [@adrianpaniagualeon](https://github.com/adrianpaniagualeon) for the bulk of the Spanish translations
-- fuopy for the name, mimiuchi, which lends the name from a project they made long ago!
+- [@fuopy](https://github.com/fuopy) for the name, mimiuchi, which lends the name from a project they made long ago!

 ## License